District cooling

 District cooling is becoming more and more relevant as the need for clean cooling increases worldwide.

-In Europe alone, 40% of commercial and institutional buildings have cooling systems and that demand is growing.
+In Europe the number of commercial and institutional buildings having a cooling system is growing fast.
 At the same time, CO2 reduction is high on political agendas.

 Because of its combination of renewable and surplus energies, district cooling emits significantly less CO2 than conventional cooling systems and emits no hazardous refrigerants.